Literary-Insights/blog/src/content/blog/Coming Wave_ Technology, Power, and the Twenty-first Century's Greatest Dilemma, The - Mustafa Suleyman.txt-1.md

 [CLICK HERE](https://www.amazon.com/gp/search?ie=UTF8&tag=matheuspupp0a-20&linkCode=ur2&linkId=4410b525877ab397377c2b5e60711c1a&camp=1789&creative=9325&index=books&keywords=coming-wave-technology-power-and-the-twenty-first-century-s-greatest-dilemma-the-mustafa-suleyman)

- Here is a summary of the advance praise for the book "The Coming Wave":

 - The book explores the existential dangers that AI and biotechnology pose to humanity if not properly managed and regulated.
 It offers solutions for how to contain the risks while still benefiting from new technologies.